Career Development Programs (K-Series)

 Independent Investigator Phase (R00) Expectations.
 Award recipients are expected to apply for independent R01 support from the NIMH during the R00 award period.

-NIMH Career Transition Award for Tenure-Track and Tenured Intramural Investigators (K22)
+NIMH Career Transition Award for Tenure-Track Intramural Investigators (K22)

 The Phase 2 application must be submitted at least three months before the desired effective date to allow the necessary time for staff review.
 Applications submitted after July 15th annually will generally not be reviewed until the next fiscal year (after October 1st).
 The assigned NIMH program officer will review the Phase 2 application and make a recommendation concerning award.
 The Institute’s decision is not subject to appeal.